 BODY WORLDS & The Cycle of Life is on display Oct.
-17, 2020 – May 31, 2021.
+17, 2020 – and extended through September 2021.
 Museum members now have access to advance tickets and a sneak peek opening on Oct.
 16 and member-exclusive evening hours on October 17 and 18.
 Presale tickets for all exhibit dates are reserved for Museum members.
 Non-members can purchase tickets beginning October 17.
 Tickets to the exhibition will be for timed entries.
 Guests can purchase tickets online at www.hmns.org or in person at the HMNS Box Office or kiosks.
 This exhibition is supported by Woodforest National Bank.

 Admission to BODY WORLDS & The Cycle of Life is $15 for members; $30 for adults; $21 for children and seniors (60+).
 All tickets are for timed entry and include admission to permanent exhibit halls.